fhiso/legacy-format/data-model.md

 ### CHAR   {#CHAR}

-An indicator of the character set used in writing this automated information.
+Character: an indicator of the character set used in writing this automated information.

 {.ednote} To do: I have not yet checked to see if this changed in 5.5.1